MoffKalast/vizanti/ReadMe.md

 ### Docker

-To launch Vizanti hosted in a container, first you need to build the container.
-This assumes you have docker installed, if not, navigate here [Docker](https://docs.docker.com/engine/install/ubuntu/).
+Alternativelly, you can also containerize Vizanti.
+For that you need to [install Docker](https://docs.docker.com/engine/install/ubuntu/) and build the container:

 ```bash
 git clone https://github.com/MoffKalast/vizanti.git